Combining strong and weak lensing estimates in the Cosmos field: Weak lensing analysis

 \subsection{Weak lensing analysis: Diagnostics}

 With the full cloning method, we are able to calibrate the shear measurement using the scheme described in section~\ref{subsec:shape}.
 The resulting relations between the estimated shape and the input shear used to estimate the shear susceptibility are shown in Fig. \ref{fig:wl-shearcalibration}.
 The fit is performed using the whole data set of $\sim 10^5$ galaxies (the bins in Fig.~\ref{fig:wl-shearcalibration} are only for visualization purposes).
 The fit yield values of $(G^\gamma_i)^{-1}$ = 0.80, 0.83.
 The relations for the two components thus agree well with each other.
 For the purpose of this work, i.e. to compare shear as estimated by weak and strong lensing analyses, we set a single value $G^{\gamma} = 1.25$ for the two components.
+To first order, the relation between the estimated shape on the COSMOS galaxies and estimated shear is thus